Psy-Fer/buttery-eel/docs/set_params_changes.md

- The following options were either removed:
+ The following options were removed:

  ```
  |      * post_out (bool):                      Flag indicating whether to return full posterior state data.
 Default is False.